Matthew Ebden: 2012: First Grand Slam doubles quarterfinal at the French Open

-Despite reaching the second round of Aegon Championships losing to eventual champion Marin Čilić.
-Ebden then lost 3 consecutive first round matches, at the Aegon International as a qualifier, at Wimbledon, and at the Campbell's Hall of Fame Tennis Championships.
-Ebden then bounced back by reached the quarterfinals of the BB&T Atlanta Open defeating Sergei Bubka and James Blake in three sets, before losing to Gilles Müller.
+Despite reaching the second round of the Queen's Club Championships losing to eventual champion Marin Čilić, Ebden then lost three consecutive first round matches, at the Aegon International as a qualifier, at Wimbledon, and at the Campbell's Hall of Fame Tennis Championships.
+Ebden then bounced back by reached the quarterfinals of the BB&T Atlanta Open defeating Sergey Bubka and James Blake in three sets, before losing to Gilles Müller.
 He also won the doubles title with Ryan Harrison.
 He then reached the second round of the Farmers Classic falling to Xavier Malisse and first round of the Citi Open losing to Rubén Ramírez Hidalgo.
 Ebden qualified for the Rogers Cup and defeated Peter Polansky 0–6, 6–4, 6–3.
 He then failed to qualify for the Western & Southern Open and Winston-Salem Open.

 At the final slam of the year, the US Open, Ebden defeated Tatsuma Ito in straight sets, before losing to Jérémy Chardy in straight sets as well.
 He reached the second round of Proton Malaysian Open losing to another Frenchman Julien Benneteau.
 Ebden qualified for the China Open, but lost in the first round to Richard Gasquet.
 At the Shanghai Rolex Masters, Ebden was defending a quarterfinal, but lost in the first round of the qualifying draw.
 This results pushed Ebden from 67 to 120 in the rankings.
 He then made it to back to back second rounds at the Erste Bank Open and Swiss Indoors Basel.
 Ebden's final match was a loss in the first round of the qualifying draw of the BNP Paribas Masters.